 Beefree’s application allows users to choose the width of column structures from a specific selection, which is handy and efficient.
 You can’t nest columns into each other, which keeps you from doing very complex layouts.

-BEE Free is completely free to use.
+Beefree is completely free to use.
 The email template editor saves the current project in the browser’s storage.
 So when you come back you can directly resume editing again or start a new one.
 You can export in a ZIP file that contains the HTML + images and use it in your own email marketing software.
 Beefree also offers an easy way to send HTML emails in Gmail.

-You can easily upgrade to their BEE Pro package, which gives you more templates, a “review, comment & approve” functionality, multi-user support with permission controls, brand styles & settings in an “Agency” plan.
+You can easily upgrade to their Team package, which gives you multi-user support with permission controls, more export options, unlimited emails, pages, and reusable content blocks.

-You also get a login where you can save multiple email projects for future use, using BEE Pro.
-They have plugins there that connect directly with the email marketing software like MailChimp, SendGrid, HubSpot and its alternatives, etc.
+You also get a login where you can save multiple email projects for future use.
+They have plugins there that connect directly with the email marketing software like MailChimp, SendGrid, HubSpot and alternatives, etc.